Kerteminde

 There are very convenient and good supply facilities (including yachting supplies).

-The diesel filling station is located in a blue container on the north side of the commercial harbour and is open daily from 0800-2000 hours.
+The diesel filling station is located in a blue container on the north side of the commercial harbor and is open daily from 0800-2000 hours.

 NV Land Guide

-In the port area Kerteminde is certainly not a feast for the eyes because of the large silo, but otherwise well worth a visit.
-The townscape is especially appealing in the area of the St. Laurentius church at the market.
-The old town with many restored half-timbered houses follows.
+The harbor area is well worth a visit.
+The townscape is particularly appealing in the area of the St. Laurentius Church on the market.
+This is followed by the old town with many restored half-timbered houses.
 The year of construction of the church is unknown.
-It is only certain that the initially single-nave church was rebuilt into a three-nave one towards the end of the 15th century.
+The only thing that is certain is that the initially single-nave house of worship was rebuilt into a three-nave one towards the end of the 15th century.

 The development of the town also lies largely in the dark.
 What is known, however, is that the history of Kerteminde is closely linked to the history of Odense, because the small town on the east side of Fyn was a stacking yard for Odense.
 Odense itself did not initially have a port.

-A huge town fire in the 16th century only temporarily dampened Kerteminde's boom, but much more drastically the Swedish Wars around 1660 put the brakes on the flourishing trade.
-The decisive factor for the economic decline was finally the construction of the Odense Canal, which meant that the town on the Odense Fjord was no longer dependent on Kerteminde's harbour.
-As a result, in the 18th century the town shifted so intensively to fishing that the amusing saying is said to have made the rounds: "In Kerteminde all the citizens are fishermen, with the exception of the mayor, because he stings eels".
+A huge city fire in the 16th century only temporarily dampened the boom of Kerteminde, but much more incisively the Swedish wars around 1660 slowed down the flourishing trade.
+The decisive factor in the economic decline was finally the construction of the Odense Canal, which meant that the town on the Odense Fjord was no longer dependent on Kerteminde's harbor.
+As a result, people shifted to fishing so intensively in the 18th century that the amusing saying is said to have made the rounds: "In Kerteminde, all citizens are fishermen, with the exception of the mayor, because he stings eels."

-That the Vikings had already settled here is proven by the discovery of a ship grave a few kilometres to the southwest near the village of Ladby (Vikingvej 123).
+That the Vikings already settled here is documented by the discovery of a ship grave a few kilometers southwest near the village of Ladby (Vikingvej 123).
 The pharmacist and amateur archaeologist Poul Helweg Mikkelsen had noticed an elongated mound in 1934.
-Iron nails found there left no doubt that an old wooden ship had been lying here.
+Iron nails found there left no doubt that an old wooden ship lay here.
 The bow of the largely rotten ladby ship was oriented exactly to the south.
 Today, a museum hall stands over the ship's grave.
-Built for 16 rowers on each side, the 22-metre-long and 2.80-metre-wide ship was a racer designed for calm seas.
+Built for 16 rowers per side, the 22-meter-long and 2.80-meter-wide ship was a racer designed for calm seas.

-The buried man must have been a powerful man, for the skeletal remains of eleven horses and several dogs, silver objects, and gold-interwoven cloth indicate an extremely wealthy chief for the time of Gorm the Old.
-However, there is no trace of the corpse.
+The buried must have been a powerful man, because the skeletal remains of eleven horses and several dogs, silver objects and gold-interwoven fabrics indicate an extremely wealthy chief for the time of Gorm the Old.
+From the corpse however each trace is missing.

-The landmark of Kerteminde is the Swan Mill.
-It is located on the outskirts of the town in the north on Møllebakken.
+The landmark of Kerteminde is the swan mill.
+It is located on the outskirts of the city in the north on Møllebakken.
 Originally a Dutchman's mill with cloth sails, it was built in 1853 and is now a mill museum.
 Inside the mill, which is occasionally put into operation, an intact grinder can be seen.

 Crafts occupy a large space in Kerteminde's museum at Langegade 8.
-For example, the Farvergården, built in 1630, displays the former tools of saddlers, shoemakers, clogmakers, wainwrights, sailmakers, blacksmiths, photographers and clockmakers.
+Thus, in the Farvergården, built in 1630, the former tools of saddlers, shoemakers, clog makers, wainwrights, sail makers, blacksmiths, photographers and watchmakers can be seen.

-A small feature in Kerteminde is the Høkeren, an old merchant's shop in Trollegade, although it is only open from June to August.
-The shop's interior corresponds to a retail store from the turn of the century.
+A small speciality in Kerteminde is the Høkeren, an old merchant's store in Trollegade, which, however, is only open from June to August.
+With its furnishings, the clerk's store corresponds to a retail store at the turn of the century.
 The grocer's office can also be visited.

-From loose flour, loose groats, salted herrings and rock candy to freshly tarred manila rope and handmade earthenware, the range of goods on offer is extensive.
+From loose flour, loose groats, salt herrings and rock candy to freshly tarred manila rope and handmade earthenware, the offer ranges.

 The Johann Larsen Museum (Møllebakken) is an art museum with paintings by the artist of the same name, who was born in Kerteminde in 1867 and was one of Fyn's great painters.